rishavjha62/my-notes/inbox/2025-07-01_cloud-native-design-patterns.md

   - **Duplicates** with message IDs and idempotency.
   - **Lack of DB transactions** via document-embedded messages.
   - **Ordering** via sequencing of outbox records.

+### Materialized View Pattern

+#### Introduction

+- Solves performance and cost issues when querying large datasets repeatedly.
+- Complex queries (joins, aggregations) are expensive and slow.
+- Increases latency for end users and leads to high cloud resource costs.
+- Solution: Precompute and store results in a separate, read-optimized table called a **Materialized View**.

+#### Pattern Overview

+- Create a **read-only** table populated with the result of a complex query.
+- When needed, query the materialized view instead of computing results live.
+- Updates to base tables can trigger:
+  - Immediate regeneration
+  - Scheduled refresh (batch mode)

+#### Real-World Example: Online Education Platform

+- Tables: `courses`, `reviews`
+- Goal: Show top courses per topic based on average rating.
+- Original query: Join `courses` + `reviews`, group by course ID, compute average rating, filter by topic.
+- This query is:
+  - Costly to run repeatedly
+  - Slow at scale (thousands of courses, millions of reviews)
+- Solution:
+  - Create a materialized view with course ID, title, topic, and average rating.
+  - Optional: Create one view per topic (e.g., `programming_mv`, `art_mv`) for
+    ultra-fast queries.

+#### Benefits

+- **Low Latency**: Read-optimized views return results faster.
+- **Cost-Efficient**: Avoid recomputation of the same queries.
+- **Scalability**: Supports massive reads without hitting core DB.
+- **Flexibility**: Can support multiple use cases (e.g., dashboards, APIs).

+#### Implementation Considerations

+1. **Storage Trade-Off**

+   - Uses extra space to store precomputed data.
+   - Trade-off between storage cost vs. read efficiency.
+   - Use selectively for high-impact queries.

+2. **Where to Store**

+   - **Same Database**:
+     - Simple, native support in modern RDBMS (e.g., PostgreSQL, Oracle).
+     - Auto-refresh on data changes using incremental updates.
+   - **Separate Store** (e.g., Redis, BigQuery, Elasticsearch):
+     - Optimized for reads.
+     - Must manually sync from source tables.
+     - Suitable for analytics or caching.

+3. **Refresh Strategy**

+   - **Real-time Refresh**: For highly dynamic data.
+   - **Scheduled Refresh**: Lower cost, good for slowly changing datasets.
+   - **Manual Refresh**: Triggered only when needed.

+4. **Query Optimization**

+   - Materialized views can store data:
+     - Without filters (global view)
+     - With filters (e.g., topic-specific views)
+   - Index or pre-sort the view to support common access patterns (e.g., ranking)

+5. **Recovery and Redundancy**

+   - Reconstructible from base tables — backup is not critical.
+   - Ideal candidate for in-memory systems where durability isn’t mandatory.

+#### Summary

+- **Materialized View** is a performance pattern for optimizing frequent, complex queries.
+- Saves time and cost in high-read environments.
+- Works well for analytics, dashboards, and recommendation systems.
+- Implementation should consider storage cost, update frequency, and view placement.
+- Widely supported in modern databases and easily integrated into microservice architectures.